 Capstone Project

-2. Submit a proposal and this Capstone Proposal Form signed by you faculty mentor by the deadline posted below.
+2. Submit a proposal and this Capstone Proposal Form signed by you faculty mentor.

-Students who have clinicals, student teaching, or other commitments during their last semester should make arrangements to complete the capstone prior to their last semester, and ask well in advance for time off to present at the conference.
+Students who have clinicals, student teaching, or other commitments during their last semester should try to complete the capstone prior to their last semester, and ask well in advance for time off to present at the conference.

 Semester of Graduation